close

 Config Discovery

 For each target file or directory, rslint searches for rslint.config.{js,mjs,ts,mts} starting from that location and walking upward to the filesystem root.
-The first config found is used.
+The nearest successfully loaded config is used.
+If a discovered config cannot be loaded, rslint warns and tries its next ancestor; the command fails when none of the discovered candidates can be loaded.

 In monorepo setups, rslint automatically discovers nested configs and applies the nearest one to each file: